interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 ## Quotes and Fees

-Every Interledger payment is preceded with a quote that estimates the costs for transferring value from A to B. The Account Servicing Entity may charge fees on top of that for facilitating that transfer.
-They can specify fixed and variable fees per asset using the Admin API.
+Every Interledger payment is preceded by a rate probe that estimates the costs for transferring value from A to B. The Account Servicing Entity may charge fees on top of that for facilitating that transfer.
+They can specify fixed and variable fees per asset using the Admin API or UI.
 How they structure those fees is completely up to the Account Servicing Entity.

 ### Exchange Rates